What is a C corporation?

 Long life expectancy

-Disadvantages of the corporation business structure
+Disadvantages of forming a C corporation

-Although the corporation business structure is ideal for many businesses, it does come with a few drawbacks.
+Although the C corporation business structure is ideal for many businesses, it does come with a few drawbacks.

 It’s expensive to incorporate